jasonmelgoza/mavericks/src/pages/projects/esign-wizard.md

 /%}
 {% /gallery %}

+## Impact

 We named our tool the Packet Builder, a user-friendly tool for creating packets (similar to digital envelopes) with necessary documents for signing parties.
 The tool was highly successful, streamlining a complex process and providing an excellent demo tool for our sales team.
-Its positive business impact revealed a new market opportunity to our leadership.
-The next year, we introduced a spinoff brand called "[ReadySign](https://www.readysign.com/)," focusing on a specific segment of the e-signature software market, looking for a simple and affordable solution.
+In 2023, the number of packets sent surpassed 664,000, marking an increase of over 552% since 2020.
+This positive business impact revealed a new market opportunity to our leadership.
+After its release, we introduced a spinoff brand called "[ReadySign](https://www.readysign.com/)," focusing on a specific segment of the e-signature software market and offering a simple and affordable solution.

 As a designer, this was an amazing learning experience that would guide me in my future projects at SecureDocs.
 Shout-out to my wonderful teammates (You know who you are 🙌) for their invaluable support in planning, designing, and building this amazing project.